Motsai/neblina-motiondemo-ios/README.md

 #### Need to know when creating new project

 In order to get swift compiler to compile with C defined constant, we need to specify a bridging header.
 This is done going into Build Settings and set the Object-C Bridging Header with "Neblina-Bridging-Header.h".
-This Neblina-Bridging-Header.h header file located in scr folder of the root of this repository.
+This Neblina-Bridging-Header.h header file located in src folder of the root of this repository.
 See Xcode screen shot bellow for more details.

 ![Imgur](http://i.imgur.com/CrLCeoW.png)

 Beside the bridging head, the following files are also needed to be added to the project.
-They are located in scr folder from the root of this repo.
+They are located in src folder from the root of this repo.

 * FusionEngineDataTypes.h
 * Neblina-Bridging-Header.h